-7. Minimum distance from other telecommunications No towers. telecommunication tower may be erected within 0.5 miles of an existing telecommunication tower unless a waiver from this requirement is granted by the Zoning and Land Regulation Committee unique transmission based on condition problems which cannot be overcome by another location or other reason the committee deems necessary to serve the public interest.
+7. Minimum other distance from telecommunications towers.
+No telecommunication tower may be erected within 0.5 miles of an existing telecommunication tower unless a waiver from this requirement is granted by the Zoning and Land Regulation Committee based on unique transmission condition problems which cannot be overcome by another location or other reason the committee deems necessary to serve the public interest.